Develop a Research Tree

 - File OutpostHD research tree - v0.2.pdf added

 - % Done changed from 20 to 30

 It's not finished yet, but I thought I'd put it up anyway; some stuff has a description now, and I've done some basic balancing calculations with a reduced number of possible values.

 I've found the fancy flowchart a bit hard to manage as information gets added, so I've made a table with the 'for now' guesses.

 However, as buildings are changing their input requirements and output over the course of the game, I'm not sure this table will be appropriate or sufficient.

-#9 Updated by leeor_net about 1 year ago
+#9 Updated by leeor_net over 1 year ago

 Defining actual resource values may be a bit premature but defining the value modifiers makes a lot of sense.